neurosnap/mudicom/docs/install.rst

 * Download the latest version of GDCM
 * Extract compressed file to desired location e.g. ~/gdcm.tar.bz2

+The trick with GDCM is that the build directory must be separated from the source directory.  -fPIC flags need to be set for C/C++ and GDCM_WRAP_PYTHON must be turned on.

 .. code:: bash

 	$ mkdir gdcm-build